coreyphillips/AngularJS-Bitcoin-POS-App/README.md

 ## Future Improvements/Known Limitations
 - Create support for more altcoins on the #/search page.
 - Create support for altcoins available on ShapeShift.io that require more than an address for a successful transaction (i.e. Monero).
-- The #/search page currently uses "https://btc.blockr.io/api/v1/address/txs/'+ address" to get address transactions.
-Unfortunately, this api does not appear to list 0 confirmation transactions.
-Any suggestions on an api that also lists 0 confirmation transactions would be greatly appreciated.
 - $rootscope was not used throughout the app due to several suggestions that it be avoided.
-However, accessing parent scopes eventually become an issue.
+However, accessing parent scopes eventually became an issue.
 There are instances where $modalInstance is used to work around this, but it is less than ideal.
 This issue also seems to prevent the $scope.items array from being cleared after each transaction requiring the user to click "Remove All Items" instead.
 Any suggestions on how to best access parent scope would be greatly appreciated.

 ## Video Walk-through
 - https://youtu.be/DoZfZQyTCHs